 Where:

-- n is the total number of monthly payments (loan tenure in months).
+n = Total number of payments (loan tenure in months).

 How is EMI calculated for the flat rate method?